-Accordingly, our competitors may succeed in obtaining patent protection, receiving FDA approval, or commercializing ZFP Therapeutics or other competitive products before us.
+Accordingly, our competitors may succeed in obtaining patent protection, receiving FDA approval, or commercializing competitive products before us.
 If we commence commercial product sales, we may be competing against companies with greater marketing and manufacturing capabilities, areas in which we have limited or no experience.
 In addition, any product candidate that we successfully develop may compete with existing products that have long histories of safe and effective use.